 Laurel Arts at the home of the Phillip Dressler Center for the Arts,

 Somerset, Pennsylvania.
 This is the first American museum devoted to the

 art form of papercutting.
 The museum has a permanent collection of

-papercut work as well as changing exhibitions twice a year.
-Future plans
+papercut work as well as changing annual exhibitions.
+Plans

 include a library of books on papercutting, classes and workshops.